 Due to the fact that the race will be held in a public place we will pay extra attention to the behaviour of the racers.
 No unnecessary shouting or unsportsmanlike conduct will be tolerated.

-Smoking is prohibited in the race venue.
-However, smoking is allowed in the bar/restaurant, and outside in the garden.
+Smoking is prohibited indoors.
+However, smoking is allowed in assigned areas in the garden and near pool.

 Alcohol is restricted to appointed places and the bar/restaurant.
 Alcohol is at no times allowed in the track area.